 Paint manufacturers recommend that you wait two hours before judging whether the color is good or not.
-This is true.
-Just apply fresh sample paint next to an aged sample, and you will see one shade of difference.
-It's worth the wait.
+If you're wondering if this is right, try this simple experiment.
+Apply a fresh sample paint next to an aged sample.
+You will see one shade or even more of difference.

 If you're painting a bedroom or bathroom and get the paint color wrong, it can be redone.
 While it's not a project you'd be anxious to do, it can be done.
 Exteriors are different.